 Your birth certificate is required for admission to PTC.
-If your guidance counselor has a copy of your birth certificate on file, you can work with them to submit a copy to the PTC Dual Enrollment Office.
+If your school counselor has a copy of your birth certificate on file, you can work with them to submit a copy to the PTC Dual Enrollment Office.

-If you have already earned appropriate scores on the PSAT, SAT or the ACT, or if you have a good High School GPA and you've done well in your classes, then you will not have to take Piedmont Tech's placement test.
+If you have already earned appropriate scores on the PSAT, Pre-ACT, SAT or the ACT, or if you have a good High School GPA and you've done well in your classes, then you may not have to take Piedmont Tech's placement test.